destacks/core-ts/README.md

 # core-ts

-Essential JS/Ts Packages for Our Work
+Essential JS/TS Packages for Our Work at Destacks.